 - Useful lives of property, plant and equipment and intangible assets:

 Property, plant and equipment and intangible assets represent a significant proportion of the asset base of the Company.
 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 Useful lives of intangible assets are determined on the basis of estimated benefits to be derived from use of such intangible assets.
 The Company reviews the useful lives of property, plant and equipment and intangible assets at the end of each reporting period.
-Their reassessments may result in change in the depreciation / amortisation expense in future periods.
+Their reassessments may result in change in the depreciation/ amortisation expense in future periods.

 - Fair value measurements and valuation processes:

 Some of the Company's assets and liabilities are measured at fair value at each balance sheet date or at the time they are assessed for impairment.
 In estimating the fair value of an asset or a liability, the Company uses market observable data to the extent it is available.
 Where Level 1 inputs are not available, the Company engages third party valuers, where required, to perform the valuation.
-Information about the valuation techniques and inputs used in determining the fair value of
+Information about the valuation techniques and inputs used in determining the fair value of various assets and liabilities require estimates to be made by the management and are disclosed in the notes to the financial statements.

 - Actuarial Valuation

 The determination of Company's liability towards defined benefit obligation to employees is made through independent actuarial valuation including determination of amounts to be recognised in the Statement of Profit and Loss and in Other Comprehensive Income.
-Such valuation depends upon assumptions determined after taking into account discount rate, salary growth rate, expected rate of return, mortality and attrition rate.
-Information about such valuation is provided in notes to the financial statements.
+Such valuation depends upon assumptions determined after taking into account discount rate, salary growth rate, expected rate of return, mortality and attrition

 iii) Property, Plant and Equipment